-Our Board has an independent Chair, Brian Farley, who has authority, among other things, to preside over Board meetings and stockholder meetings, and shall have such powers and duties as may from time to time be assigned by the Board.
-We have announced that Mr. Cascella will succeed Mr. Farley as Chair following Mr. Farley's retirement on May 27, 2021.
+Our Board has an independent Chair, Robert Cascella, who has authority, among other things, to preside over Board meetings and stockholder meetings, and shall have such powers and duties as may from time to time be assigned by the Board.
 The Chair has substantial ability to shape the work of the Board.
 We believe that separation of the positions of Chair and Chief Executive Officer reinforces the independence of the Board in its oversight of our business and affairs.
 We currently believe that having an independent Chair creates an environment that is more conducive to objective evaluation and oversight of management's performance, increasing management accountability and improving the ability of our Board to monitor whether management's actions are in our best interests and those of our stockholders.
 As a result, we believe that having an independent Chair can enhance the effectiveness of our Board as a whole.